A lot or a little?

 Is it any good?

-Adults and kids will have many laugh-out-loud moments as Joshua and his friends face assorted perils and surprise discoveries in the fast-moving, irresistible Joshua Dread, though they may be different moments (to fully appreciate the Vile Fair, for example, it helps to be a veteran of trade shows).
+Adults and kids will have many laugh-out-loud moments as Joshua and his friends face assorted perils and surprise discoveries in this fast-moving, irresistible book.
+They may be different moments, though (to fully appreciate the Vile Fair, for example, it helps to be a veteran of trade shows).
 Fans of brain-eating zombies and man-eating plants will enjoy the role of monsters in defining the characters and furthering the plot.
 Along the way, readers share Joshua's discoveries that even parents with superpowers have a full range of strengths and weaknesses, that even supervillains love their children, and that you may have more in common with your enemies than you thought.

 Families can talk about why stories with monsters and supervillains are so popular.
 How they can be scary, funny, or both?